tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

   * private methods for non-actions
   * overuse of instance variables

-* Human Learning from Monday:
-  * Build fully-functional apps during each iteration.
-  * Example: Build an ecommerce site for T-shirts.
-You know you want it to:
-    * Accept credit card payments from customers
-    * Allow orders to be made for specific size and color of shirts
-    * Allow color/size combos to be marked as out-of-stock
-    * Send sale e-mails

-* Human Learning:
-  * Immerse yourself in the culture.
-  * Read some every day.
-  * Ruby Rogues and Ruby Weekly.
-  * The dark side: Dissecting a book vs drinking from a fire hydrant
-* Diagram: Developer spectrum.
-Hammer-user all the way to shiny-object

 * Models without databases
+* Class methods
 * Example: add a model to the quote generator.
 * Exercise: Do what I just did!
-Add a model to YOUR quote generator.
+Add a model to YOUR quote generator. <!-- This was not great. -->

+* Database tables
 * `rails generate model`
-* Rake
 * Migrations
-* Models
-* Class methods
+* `rake db:migrate`
-* Class variables - DON'T
-* Scaffold - DON'T
+* Scaffold

 #### Reading